-This morning we collect you after your breakfast from your overnight accommodation in Durban or from the King Shaka International Airport and travel along the scenic Dolphin Coast and into rural Zululand, arriving in time for lunch in St. Lucia.
-We will check into our lodge and then visit the eastern shores of Lake St. Lucia, heading to Cape Vidal, game viewing all the while.
-After a visit to the beach we would continue on the circular route for a game drive before returning to our lodge.
+This morning we collect you after breakfast from your overnight accommodation in Durban (or from the King Shaka International Airport) and travel along the Dolphin Coast and into rural Zululand, arriving in time for lunch in St. Lucia.
+We will check into our overnight accommodation and then visit the Eastern Shores of Lake St. Lucia, heading to Cape Vidal, game viewing all the while.
+After a visit to the beach we would continue the circular route for a game drive before returning to our lodge.
 Animals that may be seen here include kudu, reedbuck, zebra, waterbuck and other antelope species, black and white rhino, elephant and on the odd occasion, leopard.

 |Lidiko Lodge, St. Lucia|